 Professor Varinder Aggarwal FRS

-Varinder Aggarwal is a renowned organic chemist who has developed new methods of using chemical reactions to assemble complex, biologically important molecules.
-His research includes new ways of speeding up, or catalysing, these processes of synthesis.
-Varinder’s work has important applications in medicine, such as helping to provide a more effective vaccine against tuberculosis.
+Varinder Aggarwal is a renowned organic chemist who has developed new chemical methods to assemble complex, biologically important molecules.
+His research includes new ways of speeding up, or catalysing chemical reactions, developing new classes of reagents for iterative synthesis, and applications of these methods in medicine, such as helping to provide more effective routes to potential vaccines against tuberculosis.

-Although many organic molecules can occur in ‘right-handed’ and ‘left-handed’ forms, invariably just one of these is seen in living organisms.
-Normal chemical reactions, however, make both forms in equal amounts.
-Varinder’s work on asymmetric synthesis means it is now possible to selectively make more of the form important to understanding biological processes.
+Although many organic molecules occur in ’right-handed’ and ’left-handed’ forms, invariably just one of these is seen in living organisms.
+Normally, however, chemical reactions make both forms in equal amounts.
+Varinder’s work on asymmetric synthesis allows him to make one form selectively which has important applications in drug design and synthesis.

 Interest and expertise